phetsims/collision-lab/doc/implementation-notes.md

 ### Inelastic Screen

-The _Inelastic_ screen introduces many components and behaviors that are unique to it, as described in the [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences) section.
+The _Inelastic_ screen introduces many components and behaviors that are unique to it, as described in the [model description](https://github.com/phetsims/collision-lab/blob/master/model.md).

 [InelasticCollisionType](../js/inelastic/model/InelasticCollisionType.js) is an Enumeration of the different types of perfectly inelastic collisions ("Stick" vs "Slip").